eden0227/c-libstdprompt/README.md

 -   Portable across commonly used compilers (**MSVC**, **GCC**, **Clang**, **MinGW**)
 -   Automatic memory cleanup for dynamic array of allocated strings at program termination

-Perfect for learners, hobbyists, or anyone tired of the limitations of the standard CS50 C library.
+Perfect for learners, hobbyists, or anyone looking to go beyond the standard CS50 C library.

 ---